-The first thing we need to do is to enable POP/IMAP.
+So, the first thing we need to do is to enable POP/IMAP.

 Now go to the Start menu and open your Outlook.
 Click on FILE and then click on Add Account.

 From here select Manual setup or additional server types and click on Next.

-Now, go to Advanced and use SSL to encrypt your connection by selecting from the drop-down list.
+Now, go to Advanced and change some mail server settings.
+Select SSL to encrypt your connection for Incoming server (IMAP) by selecting from the drop-down list.
 The port number for IMAP should be 993.
-Do the same thing for SMTP and the port number should be 465.
+For the outgoing SMTP server select TLS as an encryption protocol and change the port number from 25 to 587.
 Click on Ok and go ahead.

 Now you can see, that there is the same form we have earlier.
 We still cannot connect to Gmail, but the error is not the same.

 So, as explained in the beginning, this issue occurs due to the fact that you have not enabled the basic authentication for your Gmail account.
 The fact is that since July 15, 2014, Google has strengthened the protection of accounts by blocking applications that use a simple validation for access the Gmail mailbox (such as Outlook).
 Currently, Outlook does not support OAuth and 2-Step Verification, so the only way to allow a connection for Gmail via Outlook is to use App-Specific Password.
 You can enable this feature only on Google Account website.